garysteinmetz/technology_survey_study_materials/lessons/i_can_run_a_web_application_on_a_local_web_server.md

 }
 ```

+On Windows command line, this file can be viewed by entering either
+`notepad package.json` or just `type package.json`.

 #### Exercise - Create a Hi World Program within This NPM Project

 Notice the 'scripts' attribute in the 'package.json' file, it lists the possible